jayciemcbrayer/fizzbuzz/README.md

 * The code should be well documented with comments, have good code structure, and following naming conventions.

 * Push your code to your repository
+#pseudocode
+Print numbers 1-100 in console
+Multiples of 3 = fizz
+Multiples of 5 = buzz
+Multiples of 3 & 5 = fizzbuzz